JuliaMath/RoundingIntegers.jl/README.md

  0x80
 ```

-Most operations involving rounding integers promote to regular
-integers.
-Only a small subset of operations (e.g., bit-shift operations,
-negation, and certain arithmetic involving numbers of all the same
-type) preserve the type of `RInteger`s.

 The following types are available:
 - `RInteger` (`RInteger(i)` converts `i` to the corresponding `RInteger` type)
 - `RSigned`, `RUnsigned`